taikedz/dockervisor/README.md

 Run your stable version - this will also stop any currently running version.

 	dockervisor start stable IMAGENAME

+### Auto-start

+Dockervisor can mark images for automatic starting:

+	dockervisor autostart IMAGENAME {last|stable|none}

+If not set, or set to none, the image's container will not be started

+To run all containers marked for autostart, run

+	dockervisor start-all

+To have this run at host startup, run

+	systemctl enable dockervisor-autostart

+This is only available on systems with systemd.

 ### Backup and restore